Skip to main content

 maxContainers: 6

-The mount shared storage configuration is used to define the shared storage to mount to the service.
+The mount shared storage configuration defines which shared storage services should be mounted to the service.

 FieldTypeDescription